PathVisio/libGPML/README.md

 Introduction
 ------------

-libGPML is a java programming library that helps you read, write, validate, manipulate, and convert files and data streams in the [GPML (Graphical Pathway Markup Language)](https://pathvisio.github.io/documentation/GPML) format.
+libGPML is a Java programming library that helps you read, write, validate, manipulate, and convert files and data streams in the [GPML (Graphical Pathway Markup Language)](https://pathvisio.github.io/documentation/GPML) format.

 Why not simply use a generic XML parsing library?
 A specialized library such as libGPML offers many advantages over using a generic XML library directly.
 Here are some: